Diagrammatic Reasoning with Control as a Constructor, Applications to Quantum Circuits: Polycontrolled prop

-\begin{example} In $\cat{FdHilb}_{\bm{d}}$ (see \cref{ex:hilbcontrolledprop}), the family of control functors $(\ctrl_{k})_{0\le k<d}$ is exhausitive.
-Intuitively, each controlled operation $\ctrl_{k}(f)$ fires $f$ if the control qubit is in the state $\ket{k}$.
+\begin{example} In $\cat{FdHilb}_d$, the family of control functors ${(\ctrl_{\ket{k}})_{0\le k<d}}$ is exhaustive.
+Intuitively, each controlled operation ${\ctrl_{\ket{k}}(f)}$ fires $f$ if the control qubit is in the state $\ket{k}$.
 Thus, if we apply all these controlled operations sequentially, then $f$ is always fired exactly once. \end{example}

-While controllable quantum circuits are defined using two generators and one control functor, we could also define them using one generator and two control functors.
-This idea as first been explained in \cite{heunen25}, and can be expressed in the controlled prop formalism as folows: if we only have global phases \tf{alpha} for any $\alpha\in\R$, and two control functors $\ctrl_Z$ and $\ctrl_X$, we can still get a universal graphical language for $\cat{Qubit}$ with the following interpretation.